-The ANU Observer aims to provide accurate, detailed, and timely coverage of campus events.
-You can read about how we’re run and our history since our founding in 2017 here.
+The ANU Observer aims to provide accurate, detailed, and timely coverage of campus events, doing so since 2017.

 Who runs Observer?

-Observer is governed at an institutional level by the Observer Council.
-The news output however is managed by the Editorial Board, which consists of five Editors, and the news team.
-The digital functions of Observer, including Observer Live, are managed by the Digital Editors.
-You can see all our officers, including their conflicts of interest, here.
+Observer is governed at an institutional level by the Governing Board.
+The news output however is managed by the Editorial Board (consisting of three editors) and the news team.
+The visual output of Observer, are managed by the Visual Content Executive (VCE).

 How are we governed?

 Observer is an ANU Student Association, the same as ANUSA, PARSA and ANUSM.
 That means all students are members, and we’re accountable to the student body.
-Our editors and several other officers are elected each year by the students.
+Our Editors, VCE and several other officers are elected each year by the students.
 You can read more about our governance here.

 What are our standards for reporting?